 5. Assist Outstation Patients for transport, accommodations, etc.

-9. Setup PM-JAY / indep pharmacies.
+9. Setup PM-JAY / independent pharmacies.

 11. Extension of services such as placement, CSD, travel, etc